 Starting your own accounting firm or accounting business can be extremely rewarding.
 There’s no more answering to the boss and no more limits to raises.
-You’re only limited by what you can produce and how many clients you can get.
+Basically, business owners are only limited by what they can produce and how many clients they can get.

 This sounds like a dream, right?
 Well, it doesn’t have to be.
 Starting a successful CPA firm comes down to hard work, determination, and persistence.
 Sure there will be ups and downs in the business cycle, but that is to be expected.

 If you’re motivated and want to build an accounting empire, you are in the right place.
 In this article, we’ll talk about how to start your own accounting business and make it grow.

 Here is a list of steps to start your own accounting firm: